openeuler-mirror/iSulad/docs/build_docs/guide/build_guide.md

 $ sudo -E ldconfig
 ```

-## Build and install specific versions dependencies from source
+### Build and install specific versions of critical dependencies from source

-iSulad depend on some specific versions dependencies.
+Finally, because iSulad depends on some specific versions of key dependencies, and each dependency is called through a functional interface, **you must ensure that the versions of all key dependencies are consistent**.

+The consistency of the version includes the following four aspects:

+- Branch consistency: build and install the same branch of each dependency;
+- Consistent releases: Since each isulad release has an adapted dependency release, you need to build and install the dependencies of the specified release;
+- Specific OS: If you use a specific OS version of [openEuler](https://openeuler.org/zh/download/), you need to obtain the `src.rpm` package of each dependency through the package management tool to obtain the source to build and install;
+- Src-openeuler: If the dependencies are obtained from the [src-openeuler](https://gitee.com/src-openeuler) community, it is also necessary to keep the dependencies built with the same branch;

-### build and install lxc
+#### build and install lxc

 ```bash
 $ git clone https://gitee.com/src-openeuler/lxc.git
 $ cd lxc